Cookie Consent by Free Privacy Policy Generator Martyns Law and Severe Bleed Training Courses | First Aid For All — First Aid For All

 Enhanced First Aid Training Requirements

 Why Bleed Control Training is Important: The goal of the legislation is to reduce physical harm and save lives.
-Having suitable first aid equipment and trained staff immediately available to treat major bleed injuries and serious trauma is a reasonably practicable and effective step for organisations to take in order to be compliant with the legislation and mitigate physical harm in the event of an emergency.
+Having suitable first aid equipment and trained staff immediately available to treat major bleed injuries and serious trauma is a reasonably practicable and effective step for organisations to take.

 Training Available from First Aid For All Limited: